 - be satisfied with seeing the outside of the dam only

-On the drive up to Hoover Dam (google maps), there is a wonderful stop on the Hoover Dam bypass, at the Mike O’Callaghan-Pat Tillman Memorial Bridge (google maps).
-This bridge is an equally interesting feat of engineering and offers some of the absolute best views of the Hoover Dam, the Colorado River, and the surrounding area.
+This bridge is an equally interesting feat of engineering and offers some of the absolute best views of the Hoover Dam, the Colorado River, and the surrounding area (a great photo op).

 After a stop at the bridge, hop back in the car and drive another mile or so to the dam.
 An important thing to keep in mind when visiting Hoover Dam is that you will be walking the length of the dam, which is about half a mile across and back.